- Chart

 Overview

-The American Century Diversified Municipal Bond ETF (TAXF) seeks to provide current income exempt from federal income tax by investing in a diversified portfolio of municipal bonds across the credit spectrum.
+The American Century Diversified Municipal Bond ETF (ABAM) is designed to provide investors with income exempt from federal income tax.
+It invests in a diversified portfolio of investment-grade municipal bonds issued by state and local governments and their agencies.
+The fund employs a strategy focused on capital preservation and income generation.

 Reputation and Reliability